Last Updated on October 8, 2021 by Admin

 What is the difference between the project manager and construction manager?

-In a construction project, the construction manager oversees on-site operations, such as personnel, materials, and the construction budget, and his/her role is limited to the construction projects only.
+In a construction project, the construction manager oversees on-site operations, such as personnel, materials, and the construction budget, and their role is limited to the construction projects only.

-For example, a construction manager may only oversee the construction of the building itself, whereas a project manager will run all aspects of the project, from selecting the site to land procurement too.
+For example, a construction manager may only oversee the construction of the building itself.
+In contrast, a project manager will run all aspects of the project, from selecting the site to land procurement.

 A Construction manager oversees all construction activities.
-The project manager has a greater responsibility to the project, as he/she oversees more than the construction process.
+The project manager has a greater responsibility to the project, overseeing more than the construction process.
 Therefore, a project manager will often supervise a construction manager.

 The Scope of Construction Management